 Amazon’s 30-Day Notification and Insurance Requirements

-This was amended, as we mentioned earlier.
-A seller needs to obtain liability insurance from once the seller has reached $10,000 in sales for three consecutive months to once they obtain $10,000 in sales in any month.
+As we mentioned earlier, this was amended.
+A seller must obtain liability insurance once they have reached $10,000 in sales for three consecutive months or once they obtain $10,000 in sales in any month.

-Amazon said it will pay for A to Z guarantee claims seeking compensation for personal injury and/or product damage under $1,000 and will not seek compensation from sellers who hold valid insurance.
+Amazon said it would pay for A to Z guarantee claims seeking compensation for personal injury and product damage under $1,000 and will not seek compensation from sellers with valid insurance.

-With these new changes, you may receive a notice where you have 30-days to provide proof of insurance before your account is potentially suspended.
+With these new changes, you may receive a notice within 30 days to provide proof of insurance.
+The goal is to avoid suspension with your Amazon account.

-The challenge is as a non-resident, your insurance rates may be much higher or not even possible to obtain.
+The challenge is that your insurance rates may be much higher or impossible to obtain as a non-resident.
 For example, most foreign insurance companies don’t want to insure supplements due to the risk.
 Those companies are partnered with American insurance companies.

 U.S. Company Formation Strategy

-For the American insurance company to underwrite your policy, you must be operating through a U.S. entity.
-A U.S. LLC is most common.
-The key is to make sure your U.S. LLC is established properly, especially with the IRS, so you avoid any necessary audits.
-Go here to learn more about U.S. taxation requirements for non-residents and the components of a complete U.S. LLC formation.
+For the American insurance company to underwrite your policy, you must operate through a U.S. entity.
+A U.S. LLC is the most common.
+The key is ensuring your U.S. LLC is appropriately established, especially with the IRS, so you avoid any necessary audits.
+You can learn more about U.S. taxation requirements for non-residents and the components of a complete U.S. LLC formation.

-Once you have the U.S. LLC., the insurance provider can provide you a quote.
-Yes, an EIN. is required, but it will need to be attached to the file.
-But typically, you can receive a quote before having your EIN in place.
+Once you have the U.S. LLC, the insurance provider can quote you.
+An EIN is required, but it must be attached to the file.
+Typically, you can receive a quote before having your EIN in place.

 How to Classify Your Insurance Correctly for Proper Coverage when You Import Your Product from China

-Amazon wants you to provide them a certificate of insurance (COI).
+Amazon wants you to provide them with a certificate of insurance (COI).
 Amazon does not know the difference between a basic policy that is classified and rated for an “online retailer or e-commerce retailer” vs. a policy that has been rated as an “importer” or “manufacturer” of some type.
-But this should be a big difference when it comes to protecting your brand and business.
+But this should be a big difference when protecting your brand and business.
 Also, Amazon must be added as an additional insured and notified if the policy is canceled or expires.
 Don’t be surprised if you receive different insurance rates due to these factors.

 If you are dropshipping someone else’s brand, a basic insurance policy such as an “online retailer or e-commerce retailer” will be sufficient as long as supplement sales don’t exceed 25% of your total sales.
 These are less money also.
 This is sufficient because if there is a lawsuit, it will be pointed to the brand you are dropshipping, not necessarily you as the seller.
 That does not mean you can’t be sued, but lawsuits are about going after deep pockets at the end of the day.

 If you sell private label products, you do NOT want to be classified and rated as an “Online Retailer” or “eCommerce Retailer.”
-If you want real coverage for your brand, not only to appease Amazon’s certificate of insurance requirement.
-This will not be sufficient coverage in the event of a real lawsuit.
+Suppose you want accurate coverage for your brand, not only to appease Amazon’s certificate of insurance requirement.
+This will not be sufficient coverage in the event of an actual lawsuit.
 Why?
 You, the seller, assume all the liability exposure, even though your products were manufactured in China because you can NOT subrogate back against a Chinese manufacturing facility.
 What does subrogate mean?
-Subrogation describes a legal right held by most insurance carriers to legally pursue a third party that caused an insurance loss to the insured.
+Subrogation describes a legal right held by most insurance carriers to pursue a third party that caused an insurance loss to the insured.

-Now you will have the proper coverage in the event your company is sued.
+Now, you will have the proper coverage if your company is sued.
 If your products are manufactured in the U.S., you expect your premium to be slightly lower (all other factors).
-Of course, if you are selling products subject to more liability, that will impact your premiums also.
+Of course, if you are selling products subject to more liability, that will also impact your premiums.